-Truck operators face demanding requests and schedules, the stress of which increases the likelihood of driver error.
-Fatigue results in a loss of coordination, concentration, and even sleeping at the wheel -- all of which can have devastating consequences for other drivers on the road.
+Truck operators face demanding requests and schedules, the stress of which increases the likelihood of human error on the road.
+Fatigue can result in a loss of coordination, concentration, and even falling asleep at the wheel -- all of which can have devastating consequences for other drivers on the road.

 Poor Vehicle Maintenance02

-Especially in big companies, trucks may be poorly maintained due to the cost involved with checking conditions.
+Especially in big companies, trucks may be poorly maintained due to the cost involved with checking conditions on an annual basis.
 Vehicles not properly inspected for repairs or up-keep are commonplace.
 Truck drivers often have a lack of training hours and unmet minimum requirements, making them unlikely to notice warning signs.

-The Federal Motor Carrier Safety Administration (FMCSA) is responsible for enforcing mechanical, safety, and emergency equipment condition checks.
+The Federal Motor Carrier Safety Administration (FMCSA) is responsible for enforcing mechanical, safety, and emergency equipment condition checks across commercial vehicles.
 Despite this, trucks often face equipment failure.
-This danger is heightened during bad weather, or around drivers who overestimate the steering, acceleration, and breaking capabilities of trucks.
+This danger is heightened during bad weather conditions, or around drivers who overestimate the steering, acceleration, and breaking capabilities of trucks.

-Distracted drivers jeopardize everyone else on the road.
+Distracted drivers jeopardize everyone else on the road, and people don't realize that looking away for even a second is enough to cause an accident.
 While phone calls and social media tend to be culprits, even changing the radio station can be devastating under certain circumstances.
 Driving while under the influence of alcohol or drugs also compromises public safety.

 Improper Cargo Loading05

-Employees of cargo-carrying trucks are responsible for proper loading of the truck as well as checking the load for movement at rest stops.
-Time constraints and lack of training tend to debase these responsibilities, causing cargo shifting, spilled loads, and improper weight distribution hazards.
+Employees of cargo-carrying trucks are responsible for proper loading of any trucks.
+Additionally, workers and drivers should be checking the load for movement at every rest stop.
+However, time constraints and lack of training tend to debase these responsibilities, causing cargo shifting, spilled loads, and improper weight distribution hazards.

-Speeding is especially dangerous when accounting for the size increase of commercial vehicles.
-Truck drivers on tight timelines can show aggressive driving and over-taking of smaller cars, which often results in people running their cars off the road to avoid truck crashes.
+Speeding is dangerous alone, and those dangers are only heightened when accounting for the increased size of commercial vehicles.
+Truck drivers on tight timelines can show speeding, aggressive driving, and the over-taking of smaller cars, which often results in people running their cars off the road to avoid truck crashes.

 What should I do if I’m involved in a truck accident?